josephMG/josephMG.github.io/astro/src/content/post/use-grafana-mcp-with-gemini-and-n8n/index.md

 - [n8n docker compose](https://github.com/n8n-io/n8n-hosting/tree/main)
 - [Grafana](https://grafana.com/)

-There are many ways to setup Grafana MCP, so I'm gonna to connect Grafana MCP server by docker in Gemini CLI, and connect by binary file in n8n.
-However, I ran Grafana in docker on my localhost (http://host.docker.internal:9120), you can set to your Grafana service anyway.
+There are many ways to set up the Grafana MCP.
+I'm going to connect to the Grafana MCP server using Docker in the Gemini CLI and using a binary file in n8n.
+I ran Grafana in Docker on my localhost (http://host.docker.internal:9120), but you can point to your own Grafana service.

 ### Grafana Service Account

-Service account has a `token` can let MCP client connect and authenticate with Grafana, therefore we need to create a service account and generate a token for it.
-Let's get them step-by-step:
+A service account `token` allows an MCP client to connect and authenticate with Grafana.
+Therefore, we need to create a service account and generate a token for it.
+Let's go through the steps:

-1. Click the menu on your left-hand,
+1. Click the menu on the left,
 2. Click `Administration`,
-3. Click `Service accounts` under the `Users and access`,
+3. Click `Service accounts` under `Users and access`,
-4. Create a service account by `Add service account`,
+4. Create a service account by clicking `Add service account`,
-5. Generate a token by `Add service account token`.
+5. Generate a token by clicking `Add service account token`.
 6. Copy your token!

 ![grafana1](./grafana1.jpg)
 ![grafana2](./grafana2.jpg)

-Since you get the token and Grafana url, you can set them into Grafana MCP server environment vars now.
+Once you have the token and Grafana URL, you can set them as environment variables for the Grafana MCP server.

 ### Gemini CLI using Grafana MCP

-Don't worry.
-It is quite simple if you remember my article about [Figma MCP](../use-figma-mcp-server-with-gemini-cli).
-I'll follow [this usage](use-figma-mcp-server-with-gemini-cli/) to use docker to connect `Gemini` and `Grafana`.
+Don't worry; it's quite simple if you remember my article about the [Figma MCP](../use-figma-mcp-server-with-gemini-cli).
+I'll follow [that guide](use-figma-mcp-server-with-gemini-cli/) to use Docker to connect `Gemini` and `Grafana`.

 ```json
 "mcpServers": {